stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 ### Use Case: CSV Reader

-In order to understand the power and versatility that comes from applicative functors, we will look at a slightly extended example.
+In order to understand the power and versatility that comes with applicative functors, we will look at a slightly extended example.
 We are going to write some utilities for parsing and decoding content from CSV files.
 These are files where each line holds a list of values separated